amazon-ion/ion-docs/symbols.md

 ---
-title: Amazon Ion Symbols
+title: Symbols
+description: "Amazon Ion symbols are critical to the notation's performance and space-efficiency.
+This page defines the various concepts and data structures related to symbol management."
 ---

-# Amazon Ion Symbols
+# {{ page.title }}

 Amazon Ion symbols are critical to the notation's performance and space-efficiency.
 This page defines the various concepts and data